tprasadtp/ubuntu-post-install/README.md

  wget -q https://ae.prasadt.com/get -O - | bash
 ```

-> URL redirects to file with last known good commit on GitHub.
+> URL redirects to file with last known good commit ![commit][commit] on GitHub.
 It is cached & proxies to GitHub at CDN level.
 If you are paranoid, use git.
 If you wish to use master branch pass `--master` or `-m` as an argument.
 Eg: `wget -q https://ae.prasadt.com/get -O - | bash -s --master`

 #### With Git